 In some cases, you can’t pull the full 3500Kg in any circumstances with nothing in the vehicle!
 (Assuming 350Kg towball loading).
 Let us look at the Ford Ranger as an example of this:

-The GCM of the Ranger is 6000Kg so with the fully loaded van at 3500Kg that leaves a gross weight of 2500Kg for the Ranger after towball weight (which is already included when you weigh the whole rig together).
-As the Ranger Wildtrak has a Kerb weight of 2250Kg there is only 250Kg to cover the extras like bullbar, towbar, fridge, tools etc.; plus Driver and Passenger!
-Therefore the safe limit is somewhere between the 3150Kg in our chart and a little higher if the Ranger is not fully loaded.
+The GCM of the Ranger is 6000Kg so with the fully loaded van at 3500Kg.
+That leaves a gross weight of 2500Kg for the Ranger after towball weight (which is already included when you weigh the whole rig together).
+As the Ranger Wildtrak has a Kerb weight of 2250Kg.
+There is only 250Kg to cover the extras like bullbar, towbar, fridge, tools, etc.; plus Driver and Passenger!
+Therefore the safe limit is somewhere between the 3150Kg in our chart.
+Also a little higher if the Ranger is not fully loaded.
 Interesting to note here is that if you “downgrade” to the bare bones XLT 3.2L Model the Kerb weight is so much lower you gain 193Kg in payload; these are the “weight costs” of a more luxury model.
 No doubt this may apply to other manufacturers as well but we have not explored all the options.

 A Ford Ranger that tows a New Age Van

-With so many great looking Utes out there in the market place, it is important to not get carried away on looks and price and make sure that you select the right one that is going to do the job for you.
-The example given above is only one case, and in each and every case you should take into consideration your own van and weights.
+With so many great looking Utes in the market place, it is important to not get carried away on looks and price.
+Make sure that you select the right one that is going to do the job for you.
+The example given above is only one case.
+In each and every case you should take into consideration your own van and weights.

 In Part 3 we will look at the common 4WD Wagons and their specifications and real capacities…….